Biometix/biometix.github.io/index/framework.md

     api{Endpoints} --> output(JSON Response)
 ```

-> BQAT Stateless is a simplify version of BQAT API.
-Getting rid of the task management and storage, it will return the raw output as standard JSON response.
+> BQAT Stateless is a simplified version of BQAT API.
+Removing the task management and storage, it will return the raw output as standard JSON responses.
 It handles biometric samples one by one, either in raw file or base64 string.

 ***